HenrikJoreteg/featherweight/README.md

 ![](https://img.shields.io/npm/dm/featherweight.svg)![](https://img.shields.io/npm/v/featherweight.svg)![](https://img.shields.io/npm/l/featherweight.svg)

-The basic ideas of featherweight can be summarized as follows:
+**The basic idea of featherweight is that you as a developer only do this:**

-1. The UI of your app is a pure function of the current application state
-2. All state lives in [Redux](https://github.com/rackt/redux)
+1. Configure [redux](https://github.com/rackt/redux) however you want it (all your application state will live in Redux)
+2. Write a single, main, pure, synchronous view function that takes the state from redux (including the current URL of your app) and returns a virtual dom to represent what it should look like at that exact moment.

+*That's it!*

+**Featherweight then manages everything else**.
+It's a simple abstraction to manage communication between the worker thread (where Redux and your reducers will run) and the main thread:**

-3. 99% of your app code runs in a web worker
+1. 99% of your app code runs in a web worker
-4. No fancy router, the url is just another piece of state
+2. No fancy router, the url is just another piece of state
-5. Pre-render as much HTML as possible before sending to the client
+3. You can super easily pre-render as much HTML as possible before sending to the client either on the server or to static HTML files at build time.
-6. JS "takes over" on the clientside as soon as it's loaded.
+4. JS "takes over" on the clientside as soon as it's loaded.
-7. All code necessary to do the above should be < 10kb min + gzipped
+5. All code necessary to do the above should be < 10kb min + gzipped

 ## understanding the application pattern

-Unlike most apps featherweight is designed for running in a web worker.
-This means all the work of rendering, virtual dom generation, virtual dom diffing, and fetching data all happen in a Web Worker.
+Featherweight lets you do all the heavy application work in a web worker.
+This means rendering new UI, virtual dom diffing, data fetching, etc. all happens in a Web Worker.

 **This leaves the main thread free to focus entirely on efficient DOM updates and listening for user interractions.**